imcbee/GA-SEI725-Project-2---Medium/README.md

     };
 });
 ```
-Index Page: The Start Reading button will pick an Article at random and allow any user or non-user to immediately start reading.
+Index Page: The Start Reading button will pick an article at random and allow any user or non-user to immediately start reading.
 Great for those who are not picky and just want some good content.
 ```javascript
 <div class="btn btn-regualar"><a class="reading-start" href="/<%= articles[Math.floor(Math.random() * articles.length)]._id%>">Start Reading</a></div>
 ```